shpongledsummer/atmospheric-weather-card/README.md

 <details>
 <summary><b>💡 Tip: Faster Initial Load Times</b></summary>

 If your dashboard loads slowly, try using the `paper-buttons-row` custom card from HACS instead of standard Home Assistant cards.
-For some reason it loads significantly faster than the default HA cards.
+For some reason it loads significantly faster.

 **Example configuration for a simple header:**
 ```yaml